-While you can’t force everyone to get along and instantly become friends that talk about going opening a bar together in the Poconos.
-Organisations can help their employees get to know each other better and make it easier to develop those personal connections by making use of short and simple icebreaker games.
+While you can’t force everyone to get along and instantly become friends, organisations can help their employees get to know each other better and make it easier to develop personal connections by making use of short and simple icebreaker games.

-Here are some icebreakers you can use in the workplace that are specifically designed to help everyone feel comfortable around each other.
+Here are some icebreakers you can use in the workplace that are specifically designed to get employees introduced to each other and to help everyone feel comfortable around each other.

 Feel free to use any of these suggested ice breaker activities in your workplace: